-Resisting arrest charges are normally the result of a defendant’s alcohol or drug consumption when they become belligerent or incoherent.
-But it can even be the result of a defendant trying to flee on foot after being order to stop.
+Resisting arrest charges in New Jersey are normally the result of a defendant’s alcohol or drug consumption when they become belligerent or incoherent.
+But it can even be the result of a defendant trying to flee on foot after being ordered to stop.
 New Jersey takes resisting arrest charges very seriously because it normally involves violence or force towards a police officer.
 A conviction for resisting arrest will result in a permanent criminal record and can expose you to community service, probation and incarceration.
 As founding partner, Will Proetta, Esq., has successfully handled thousands of criminal and municipal court charges including resisting arrest throughout his career.
 We defend clients for resisting arrest and related charges such as DWI, Disorderly Conduct, Obstruction of Justice, and Hindering Apprehension throughout Hudson County, New Jersey including North Bergen, Harrison, Bloomfield, Bayonne, Guttenberg, Secaucus, and Union City.
 If you would you would like to speak with a criminal defense lawyer then please contact our Jersey City office at (201) 793-8018 for a free initial consultation.

 2C:29-2 Resisting Arrest New Jersey Law